sakaki-/gentoo-on-b2/README.md

 ```
 Of course, use whatever IP address you assigned earlier, rather than `192.168.1.122` in the above.
 Also, if you changed root's password in the USB image, use that new password rather than `gentoob2` in the above.

 Once logged in, feel free to configure your system as you like!
-Of course, if you're intending to use the B2 as an externally visible server, you should change the `ssh` host keys, change `root`'s password, install a firewall etc.
+Of course, if you're intending to use the B2 as an externally visible server, you should take the usual precautions, such as changing `root`'s password, configuring the firewall, possibly [changing the `ssh` host keys](https://missingm.co/2013/07/identical-droplets-in-the-digitalocean-regenerate-your-ubuntu-ssh-host-keys-now/#how-to-generate-new-host-keys-on-an-existing-server), etc.

 ### Recompiling the Kernel (Optional)

 If you'd like to compile a kernel on your new system, you can do so easily (even if still running from the USB - it has sufficient free space).

-Suppose you wish to build 3.18.2 (the same version as supplied in the image), using our [specially patched](https://github.com/sakaki-/gentoo-b2-kernel-patches/) version of the kernel sources.
+Suppose you wish to build 4.0.4 (the same version as supplied in the image), using our [specially patched](https://github.com/sakaki-/gentoo-b2-kernel-patches/) version of the kernel sources.
 Then you would issue:
 ```
-b2 ~ # emerge =gentoo-b2-sources-3.18.2
+b2 ~ # emerge =gentoo-b2-sources-4.0.4
    (this will take some time to complete, depending on your network connection) b2 ~ # eselect kernel list
    (this will show a numbered list of kernels)